NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Europe's wealthiest micro-state — a multilingual financial powerhouse where nearly half the population is foreign-born, salaries are the EU's highest, and three countries are a 30-minute drive away Highest Salaries in the EU, EU Institutions & Global Finance Hub, Truly Multilingual Society are among the top reasons expats choose Luxembourg.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Luxembourg straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Luxembourg — straight to your inbox.